Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 Andrew Steinerman

 Good morning, everyone.
-Could you give us a sense about the month of November in terms of organic revenue trends for rental?
-And if you can make a comment into the month of December that would be great.
+Could you give us a sense about the month of November in terms of organic revenue trends for rental, and if you can make a comment into the month of December that would be great.

 Scott Farmer

 Hi, Andrew, this is Scott.
 Yes, we can give you a little bit more color on that.
-Through the quarter, we continue to see a -- an improving revenue trend for the month of November.
-And the Uniform Rental and Facility Services segment, the rental organic growth was minus 1%.
-First Aid and Safety for the month of November organic growth was 14%, and Fire continue to improve through the quarter and it ended November with the month of November down 1%.
+Through the quarter, we continue to see an improving revenue trend for the month of November, and the Uniform Rental and Facility Services segment, the rental organic growth was minus 1%.
+First Aid and Safety for the month of November organic growth was 14%, and Fire continued to improve through the quarter, and it ended November with the month of November down 1%.
 And it's important to note that about mid November, we did see the impact of some of the state's restrictions on businesses.
-It -- I would say it affected the trend.
-But it hadn't turned it worse than it had been at that point.
-So it's a little unpredictable on where it goes.
+It -- I would say it affected the trend, but it hadn't turned it worse than it had been at that point.
+So, it's a little unpredictable on where it goes.
 But as you can see through the month of November, we continued on a positive trend.
 I think second quarter revenue sequentially grew about 2.7% over first quarter.

 Andrew Steinerman